-Site Allocations Reference / Section Amendment Reference Amendment Required Table 5 No change MC60 No change Paragraph 7.7: Amend text as follows: Text: 7.4-7.11 WCOU Most new school places within the Borough (both primary and secondary) can be accommodated through the expansion of existing schools (and the reopening of a former school at Jupiter Drive, Hemel Hempstead).
+Site Allocations Reference / Section Amendment Reference Amendment Required Text: 7.4-7.11 MC60 Paragraph 7.7: Amend text as follows: Most new school places within the Borough (both primary and secondary) can be accommodated through the expansion of existing schools (and the reopening of a former school at Jupiter Drive, Hemel Hempstead).
 The forecast needs for school places in Tring can be met through expanding Tring Secondary School (including the provision of detached playing fields) and by expanding Dundale and Grove Road primary schools.
-MC61 Paragraph 7.10: Amend text as follows: The need for additional school provision to serve future housing in north east Hemel Hempstead will be considered through the Area Action Plan.
-Phase 2 of the Spencer's Park development will incorporate a new 2 form entry primary school to meet the needs of the local community.
-Policy SA10 SC9 Amend wording of Policy SA10 as follows: Policy SA10: Education Zones Education Zones are shown on the Policies Map for Nash Mills, Hemel Hempstead and Berkhamsted.
-Social Infrastructure, a flexible approach will be taken to support delivery of new primary schools and provision of facilities ancillary to education uses in these areas, provided: (a) There is clear evidence of local need; and , , (b) No suitable alternative sites are available.
-Education Zones on Policies Map MC62 Correct the mapping error for EZ /3 North West Berkhamsted to show the full extent of the site as per Figure 23 of the Core Strategy (see map below).
-Schedule of Social and Community Proposals and Sites MC63 Amend Proposal C/1 as follows: Proposal C/1 Location: Land West of Tring Site Area (Ha): 1.6 Ha Planning Requirements: Provision of detached extension to Tring Cemetery.
+MC61 Paragraph 7.10: Amend text as follows: ovision to serve future housing in north east Hemel Hempstead will be considered through the Area Action Plan.
+Phase 2 ent will incorporate a new 2 form entry primary school to meet the needs of the local community.
+Policy SA10 SC9 Amend wording of Policy SA10 as s follows: Policy SA10: Education Zones Education Zones are shown on the Policies Map for Nash Mills, Hemel Hempstead and Berkhamsted.
+In accordance with Policy CS23: ancillary to education uses in the Social Infrastructure, a flexible approach will be taken to support delivery of new primary schools and provision of facilities (a) There is clear evidence of lo (b) No suitable alternative sites ocal need; and Education Zones on Policies Map MC62 Correct the mapping error for EZ/3 North West Berkhamsted to show the full extent of the site as per Figure 23 of the Core Strategy (see map below).
+Schedule of Social and Community Proposals and Sites Amend Proposal C/1 as follows: Proposal C/1 Location: Land West of Tring Site Area (Ha): 1.6 Ha Planning Requirements: Provision of detached extension to Tring Cemetery.
 Access from Aylesbury Road.
 Site to be well landscaped (particularly along its boundaries), appropriate to its location within the Chilterns Area of Outstanding Natural Beauty - design details to be discussed with the Chilterns Conservation Board to ensure the proposal does not have an adverse effect on the AONB and its setting.
 Undertake protected species surveys and incorporate appropriate requirements into any planning application to ensure there would be no adverse impacts.
 To also include appropriate parking area (of at least 30 spaces) and ancillary building and yard within the adjacent development area (i.e. land excluded from the Green Belt) to meet service needs.